 A good education broadens our horizons and gives us good chances in life.
 Knowledge enables people to grow and influence their situation.
-Education of children and young people, higher education and research, and adult education come under the category of education and research.
+Education of children and young people, higher education and research, and adult learning and education come under the category of education and research.

 News about education and research

 The following list contains news items and published documents, such as press releases, government bills or proposals referred to the Council on Legislation for consideration.
 It is pre-filtered to display content tagged with the relevant area.
 The list can be further filtered to help you find what you are interested in.

 Matilda Ernkrans takes part in UNESCO World Conference on Education for Sustainable Development